chef/chef-workstation/docs-chef-io/content/workstation/knife_environment.md

 ## list

-Use the `list` argument to list all of the environments that are currently available on the Chef Infra Server.
+Use the `list` argument to list the environments that are currently available on the Chef Infra Server.

 ### Syntax